 A parasitic female bee may invade a nest after the host has laid eggs and closed it.
 She kills the host’s larva and lays her eggs before closing the nest back up.
 Other times, after the parasitic bee invades a nest, she lays her eggs and leaves.

 Apis dorsata, the giant honey bee, builds large combs with diameters as wide as nine feet.
 In these honeycomb cells, bees store honey, nectar, and pollen.
-Bees also start their lives in these cells as eggs laid by the queen bee.
+Bees also start their lives in these cells as eggs the queen bee lays.

 Although their hive doesn't have a lot of lightning, bees need bright and clear vision when they go outside.
-Bees have eyes that can detect UV light wavelengths that are beyond the visible spectrum.
+These amazing insects have eyes that can detect UV light wavelengths beyond the visible spectrum.
 This is how they can see flower markings that only show in UV light and find the sun on cloudy days.
 A part of the honey bee's eyes is attuned to polarized light, which it uses to navigate.

 Honey bees are somewhat endothermic.
-That is, they can raise the temperatures of their bodies and hive by working their flight muscles.
-During cold weather, when temperatures drop below around 50 °F (10 °C), the queen and her workers cluster up into a tight ball to keep warm.
+They can raise the temperatures of their bodies and hive by working their flight muscles.
+During cold weather, when temperatures drop below 50 °F (10 °C), the queen and her workers cluster into a tight ball to keep warm.

-They rapidly move their wings, shaking and shivering to generate heat2.
+They rapidly move their wings, shaking and shivering to generate heat1.
 At the center of the cluster where the queen stays, temperatures can rise to 90–100 °F (32–37 °C).